If you have a complaint about CEDR Commercial services you can use the following Complaints Procedure form.

 Find a Mediator

-We have 140 mediators ready to help settle commercial disputes.
+We have over 100 mediators ready to help settle commercial disputes.

 We all thought the Mediator was fantastic!
 From the outset.
 She worked hard with all the parties.
 This was a 20-hour long mediation and you could see how she was fully committed from the very beginning until the end.In-House Counsel